tobydriscoll/udmath305/_notes/linear-equations/50-undetermined-coefficients.md

 -4A \sin(2t) -4B\cos(2t)  - 2[2A\cos(2t)-2B\sin(2t)] + 2[A\sin(2t)+B\cos(2t)] = 10 \sin(2t).
 $$

-Again, this must be an identity.
+Again, this must be an identity for all $t$.
 Collecting like terms, we conclude

 $$
 -4A+4B+2A = 10, \quad -4B-4A+2B = 0.